 Adults will get umbilical hernias also.
 The symptoms are similar — a swelling or bulge close to the navel area that may be terribly painful.
 Treatment usually is needed.

-The following symptoms might indicate a more serious scenario that needs medical treatment:
+The following symptoms might indicate a more serious scenario that needs medical hernia treatment in Delhi: